taimuri99/PyBer_Analysis/README.md

       2. Maximum Weekly Fare was in April

 ## Summary
-To decrease the disparity between the three cities, the following solutions could be implemented:
+To address the disparity between the three cities, the following solutions could be implemented:

-By increasing the number of drivers in suburban and urban areas, the average cost per driver would decrease.
-Possibly the number of rides would also increase due to availability of more drivers which would then decrease the average cost per ride as well.
-Due to lack of infrastructure in more underdeveloped areas as compared to urban settlements, one understands the lack of drivers and rides.
+By increasing the number of drivers in suburban and rural areas, the average fare per driver would decrease.
+Possibly the number of rides would also increase due to availability of more drivers which would then decrease the average fare per ride as well.
+The lack of drivers and rides is directly related to lack of infrastrure and low population in underdeveloped areas as compared to urban settlements.
 A possible solution to this is hiring more drivers local to those areas and surrounding areas which could help in increasing the number of drivers.

 Due to less population density in suburban and rural areas, number of rides is low but a way to invite more people to be inclined to use PyBer is by decreasing the fare amount in those areas.
 As the mean cost per ride is so high, some people would not want to use the app.
 By decreasing the fare amount, more people would be interested in using PyBer for transport compared to other alternatives.

 In a marketing point of view, we could start targetting advertisements in city types with lesser ride count to increase awareness to PyBer.
 With more knowledge of the application this could result in more people using the app and therefore more rides booked.

-Agreements and deals could be made with local businesses in rural and suburban city types to help with the trasnport of their employees from work to home and vice verca.
+Agreements and deals could be made with local businesses in rural and suburban city types to help with the transport of their employees from work to home and vice verca.
 This could also help in increasing the number of rides taken in these areas.

-The aim of all these solutions is to decrease the mean cost per ride and mean cost per driver by either increasing the number of rides or the number of drivers in those city types with high average costs.
-Increasing the rides would also increase the weekly fares collected from those cities thus reducing the disparity in the plots between the three city types.
+The aim of all these suggestions is to decrease the mean cost per ride and mean cost per driver by either increasing the number of rides or the number of drivers in those city types with high average costs.
+Increasing the rides would also increase the total weekly fares collected from those cities thus reducing the disparity in the plots between the three city types.